javsanmar5/zdt3/README.md

-# zdt3_javsanmar5
+# Multi-Objective Optimization Solver

 ## Description
-`zdt3_javsanmar5` is a Python project that resolves the ZDT3 problem using an evolutionary algorithm.
-The ZDT3 problem is a well-known multi-objective optimization problem used for benchmarking optimization algorithms.
+`multiobjective-optimization` is a Python project that solves multi-objective optimization problems using an evolutionary algorithm.
+The project currently supports:

-## Disclaimer
-The content of this repository is substantial due to the inclusion of all the data used for analysis and metric extraction.

-## Features
+- **ZDT3**: A well-known benchmark problem for multi-objective optimization.
+- **CF6**: Another complex multi-objective optimization problem, implemented for different dimensions.

+It should works with any problem but is tested and done with the aim of solving these two.
+The projects implements:

-- Implements an evolutionary algorithm to solve the ZDT3 problem.
+- Implements an evolutionary algorithm to solve multi-objective problems.
+- Supports multiple test functions (ZDT3 and CF6).
 - Includes mutation and neighborhood update mechanisms.
 - Tracks and updates the best solutions found during the iterations.